datastax/cql-proxy/README.md

       scb.zip: 12311 bytes
     ```

-5. Create a k8ssandra deployment with the YAML file you created:
+5. Create a Kubernetes deployment with the YAML file you created:

      ```sh
      kubectl create -f cql-proxy.yaml